Prosper FAQ’s

 What are the different types Hormone Replacement Therapy?

 At Prosper Menopause we prescribe forms of hormone replacement that are similar to those made naturally by your own body.
-These are sometimes referred to as bio or body identical.
+These are sometimes referred to as body identical.
+This article [canadianmenopausesociety.org] from The Canadian Menopause Society will help you understand the differences between compounded products and the products approved by Health Canada.

 The actual mechanism for administering HRT can take many forms including

-• Local Vaginal Therapy (eg. Estring, Vagifem, or Estragyn)
+- Local Vaginal Therapy (eg. Estring, Vagifem, Intrarosa or Estragyn)

 Will HRT be covered by my employee drug plan?